AVENTER-UG/mesos-compose/docs/src/labels.md

 ## biz.aventer.mesos_compose.container_type

-Values: docker, mesos (todo)
+Values: docker, mesos, none

 This label will control, which container engine mesos will choose to execute the container.
+The value "none" will tell mesos to run the command with the command-executer.

 ## biz.aventer.mesos_compose.contraint_hostname